bestimmaa/transform-feedback-particle-system/README.md

 ##Linux

 Open the CGFramwork.workspace in /linux with Code::Blocks.
-This workspace contains two projects: The framework itself (CGFramework) and the gloost library (gloost).
+The workspace contains two projects: The framework itself (CGFramework) and the gloost library (gloost).

 Make sure you are running the latest (proprietary) drivers for your graphics card for full OpenGL 3.2 support.
 Tested with Ubuntu 12.04 and Nvidia 319 drivers.